 Bamboo will grow in most soil types, whether it be clay-based soil or sand.
-They have a very shallow root system (about 30cm for smaller bamboos and about 50cm for larger ones), thus the type of soil is more or less unimportant (though good top soil obviously helps).
+They have a very shallow root system (about 30cm for smaller bamboos and about 50cm for larger ones), thus the type of soil is not all that important (though good top soil obviously helps).
 What is important rather, is 'feeding' the bamboo on-top of the soil with a good thick mulch layer and regular fertilising.

-Sometimes, the bamboo plants that we sell can be fairly tall and may not have the strength to remain upright when exposed to the elements.
-If this is the case, you may put a stake in and tie the bamboo to it.
-This is more just for visual appearances rather than doing the plant a service.
-The original culms (stems) and foliage that is on the plant at time of purchase is not going to grow anymore, rather new growth in going to be from new shoots growing from the ground up.
-This is why it doesnt really matter how the existing culms look.
+Sometimes, the bamboo plants that we sell can be fairly tall and culms may not remain perfectly upright after planting and exposed to wind.
+This is nothing to worry about as the original culms (stems) and foliage that is on the plant at time of purchase is not going to grow anymore, rather new growth is going to be from new shoots growing from the ground up.
+You can put a stake in the ground and tie the bamboo to it if you want to, but this would be more for just visual appearance rather than out of necessity.

 Following the planting of bamboo, it is crucial that they be well watered for the first month or two, by this we mean a good deep soaking every couple of days.
+If planting in the middle of summer, and ground is dry, daily watering may be required.
 Once they are established (after a couple of months), watering requirements become less stringent.
-Bamboo plants (once established) are very hardy and will not die if left unwatered, though having said this, they do like a regular watering and will definately give more rewarding results if watered on a regular basis.
+It is important to realise that it takes time fo the bamboo roots to ground out into surrounding soil, so water should be concentrated directly on the root ball.
+Roots will grow out quickly during summer, but quite slowly during winter.
+Bamboo plants (once established) are very hardy and will not die if left unwatered, though having said this, they do like a regular watering and will definitely give more rewarding results if watered on a regular basis.

-Bamboo thrives if watered with grey water (household wastewater) or growing ontop of infiltratation beds or areas utilising pump-out soaker systems.
-Bamboo has the capacity to soak up large amounts of wastewater thus making it ideal in 'cleansing' wastewater treatment areas.
+Bamboo thrives if watered with grey water (household wastewater) or growing on top of infiltration beds or areas utilising pump-out soaker systems.

-As mentioned above, bamboo loves a good mulch layer.
+As mentioned above, bamboo loves a good mulch layer - 50 to 100mm deep.
 By mulching the soil around the bamboo, you're doing 3 things:

 - Reducing moisture loss